Open-source microstructure research

 Measure information and economics

-A signal has to survive two separate tests.
-The information stack asks whether the feature has stable directional content: rank IC, bucket shape, daily stability, horizon profile, decay, sign flips, and sample health.
-The path stack asks whether the future path is actually extractable: terminal return, MFE, MAE, first-touch barriers, cost hurdle, time-to-pay, and day stability.
+A signal has to survive two independent stacks.
+The information stack asks whether it predicts direction — rank IC, stability, decay.
+The path stack asks whether the move is actually extractable — MFE, MAE, first-touch, cost hurdle.

 Information first.
 Extractability second.
 Policy last.